r4victor/tenthousandmeters/content/blog/python_bts_05.md

 [Last time]({filename}/blog/python_bts_04.md) we learned that the CPython VM operates using the value stack.
 A typical bytecode instruction pops values from the stack, does something with them and pushes the result of the computation back onto the stack.
 The `LOAD_NAME` and `STORE_NAME` instructions are typical in that respect.
 Here's what they do in our example:

 * `LOAD_NAME` gets the value of the name `b` and pushes it onto the stack.
-* `STORE_NAME` pops the value from the stack and binds the name `a` to that value.
+* `STORE_NAME` pops the value from the stack and associates the name `a` with that value.

-Last time we also learned that all opcodes are implemented in a giant `switch` statement in `Python/ceval.c`, so we can learn what the `LOAD_NAME` and `STORE_NAME` opcodes do in more detail by studying the correspoding cases of that `switch`.
+Last time we also learned that all opcodes are implemented in a giant `switch` statement in [`Python/ceval.c`](https://github.com/python/cpython/blob/3.9/Python/ceval.c#L1464), so we can see how the `LOAD_NAME` and `STORE_NAME` opcodes work by studying the corresponding cases of that `switch`.
 Let's start with the `STORE_NAME` opcode since we need to associate a name with some value before we can get the value of that name.
 Here's the `case` block that executes the  `STORE_NAME` opcode:

 ```C
 case TARGET(STORE_NAME): {